fxck/flex-layout/README.md

 These static and responsive Layout Demos are based on real samples used in:

-*  Angular Material v1.x Layout Documentation
+*  Layout Documentation (Angular Material v1.x)
 *  GitHub Issuses
 *  StackOverflow Issues
 *  CodePen Issues

 Use the following Terminal command(s) to start the WebPack server and launch the demo application with its non-responsive and responsive demos:

 ```
 npm update